Santander’s Brazil Unit Falls So Far Behind, a Buyout Is in Play

 The share moves tell the story.
 The Brazil-listed units, known as SANB11, have dropped about twenty-one percent this year, the weakest showing among the country’s biggest banks.

 Bad loans are the sore point.
-The bank’s ninety-day default rate climbed from two and eight-tenths percent to three and three-tenths percent over the year to March, with the strain heaviest among lower-income households and small firms.
+The bank’s ninety-day default rate climbed from two and eight-tenths percent to three and three-tenths percent over the year to March.

+The strain fell heaviest on lower-income households and small firms.
 The ninety-day default rate measures the share of loans where borrowers have missed payments for at least three months, a standard industry benchmark for credit quality.
-A rising rate signals that more customers are struggling to repay, which forces the bank to set aside more money to cover potential losses.

 Low-cost digital banks add to the pressure.
 Fintech rivals such as Nubank have pulled customers away from traditional lenders, forcing incumbents to spend more on technology just to hold their ground.

 The numbers behind the mood are stark.
-Recurring profit slipped to about three and eight-tenths billion reais in the first quarter, and return on equity fell to roughly sixteen percent, well below the twenty percent-plus the bank once delivered.
+Recurring profit slipped to about three and eight-tenths billion reais in the first quarter, and return on equity fell to roughly sixteen percent.

-Return on equity is the profit a bank generates for each real of shareholder money invested, expressed as a percentage.
-It is the single most watched measure of banking efficiency, because it shows how well management turns capital into earnings.
+It is the single most watched measure of banking efficiency.
+It shows how well management turns capital into earnings.

 Rivals show what good looks like.
 Market leader Itaú earns a return on equity near twenty-four percent, a gap that helps explain why investors have punished the Santander unit while rewarding its peers.